 Julie Rasmussen (DK/NO) is a choreographer and dancer working between Denmark and Norway.
 Her work is characterized by a rigorous and playful physical approach, where the raw, absurd and animalistic energy meets the sensitive, soft and vulnerable.

 The artistic work of Julie Rasmussen has many different artistic expressions, manifesting itself through big and small scale dance productions, collective collaborations, teaching and two contemporary dance festivals: Ravnedans in Kristiansand (NO) and NORDLYS in Copenhagen (DK).
-She grew up in Norway and lives in Denmark, and is therefore embracing the Danish and Norwegian dance scene, as we and reaching out internationally.
+She grew up in Norway and lives in Denmark, and is therefore embracing the Danish and Norwegian dance scene, and reaching out internationally.

 Julie has studied contemporary dance and choreography at the Danish National School of Performing Arts (2009-13) and Amsterdam School of the Art (exchange 2012).